sigurasg/reversing-the-2465/_posts/2025-01-22-sweep-calibration.md

 ### Reference slope

-The next significant step (step `r)` in the 2465B calibration sequence) involves setting up the first reference slope, which *after* CRT adjustment will be $$100\mu \ s/DIV $$.
+The next significant step (step `r)` in the 2465B calibration sequence) involves setting up the first reference slope, which *after* CRT adjustment will be $$100 \ {\mu s}/DIV $$.

 To do this, the calibration firmware initiates a sweep that has a slope fairly close to the expected end result.
 In the case of prior calibration, this slope will be the prior calibrated slope.
-A target slope is then set, using the delay references as discussed above.
+A target slope is then set, using the delay references as diDeltascussed above.

 The technician is then directed to use the `DLY POS` and $$\Delta $$ controls to highlight the 2nd and 10th timing markers on the A-sweep and to superimpose the timing markers on the B-sweep.